 In this section of the website we aim to offer guidance to people wishing to use the Small Claims Court system in South Africa.

 Please note that we do not deal with enquiries relating to the Small Claims Court.
+Please contact them directly.

 In 1984 the Parliament of South Africa passed an Act to create courts throughout the country which would be able to deal with smaller claims between its citizens relating to their civil disputes (as opposed to criminal cases).